imvbhargav/11tySite/src/blog/posts/multi-level-pagination-in-elventyty.md

 Even this site uses 11ty, which makes the creation and generation of site very simple and dynamic.

 #### Creating a blog in 11ty
 This blog created using 11ty has a feature that took some time for me to figure out.
 What is that you ask?

 Pagination.

 Pagination is very simple in 11ty.
-In my case, I have file that create the page to show my blog posts resides in `src/blog/all` folder.
+In my case, I have file that creates the page to show my blog posts, which resides in `src/blog/all` folder.
 This folder has a `index.js` file that handles the structure.
-To do the pagination all I had to do is add
+To implement pagination all I had to do is add

 ```yaml
 pagination: